Country of origin

 Soviet Union’s Instrument Design Bureau (KBP) were able to create

 imitations of Western ATGM’s whose capabilities were even better

-(Western designated the AT-7 Saxhorn).
+This weapon was designated in the West as the AT-7 or Saxhorn.
 In form and function it shared striking

 similarities with the Franco-German

 Like the Milan, the Metis was deployed as a two-man system.